stephahos/Candy-project/README.md

 ## Introduction

-Choose a Fairy Little Princesses and catch as much as veggies as you can in 30 seconds !
-Be careful the Candy will hurt your health !
+Choose a Fairy Little Princess and catch a maximum of vegetables in 30 seconds but be careful don't touch the Candies!
+You will see your stomach will thank you ;)